azerion/phaser-cachebuster/README.md

 Usage
 -----

+### Load the plugin
 You still need to load the plugin in your game.
-This is done just like any other plugin in Phaser
+This is done just like any other plugin in Phaser.
 ```javascript
 game.plugins.add(Fabrique.Plugins.CacheBuster);
 ```